Alex-Caian/Alex-Caian/README.md

 - 👋 Hi, I’m @Alex-Caian.
-Postgrad from Uni Bristol, Data science assistant instructor at Digital Futures.
+Data Science Assistant Instructor at Digital Futures.
-- 👀 I’m interested in quantum speedups of mathematical models and NN.
+- 👀 I’m interested in unsupervised learning & quantum speedups.
-- 🌱 I’m currently learning TFQ applications.
+- 🌱 I’m currently learning OCI.
-- :star2: Previous major contributions to cyber Kill-Chain classification of network logs & genre classification using song lyrics.
+- :star2: Previous major contributions to cyber Kill-Chain classification of network logs.
-- 💞️ I’m looking to collaborate on ML projects, specifically NLP.
+- 💞️ Always interested to hear more about potential collaborations on ML.
-- 📫 How to reach me: ac17176@alumni.bristol.ac.uk (Altern: axl_acc@yahoo.ro); (+4)0728892390
+- 📫 How to reach me: acaian@digitalfutures.com (Altern: axl_acc@yahoo.ro); (+4)0728892390

 <!---
 Alex-Caian/Alex-Caian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.